grdw/grdw/_posts/2022-10-03-how-to-copy-a-file-between-devices.md

 I could obviously suck it up and install Google Drive, but for this particular use case I don't want to.
 Which brings me to the following issue:

 ### No junk in the middle
 Another rule I want to add is: "no junk in the middle".
 The problem with most file sharing services is that they leave junk behind.
-Especially the online services like Dropbox, WeTransfer and Google Drive, use storage servers to temporarily or permanently store files.
+Especially the online services like Dropbox, WeTransfer and Google Drive.
+All of them use storage servers to temporarily or permanently store files.
 For a use-case which merely revolves around sharing files from one of _your_ devices to another one of your devices, it feels redundant to also have that file stored in the "middle".
 Or in other words: leave junk behind.

 F.e.: if I were to use Dropbox, the flow would be as such: